Street, Somerset

-Street is a large village and civil parish in Somerset, England, with a population of 12,709 in 2021.
-On a dry spot in the Somerset Levels, at the end of the Polden Hills, it is 2 mi southwest of Glastonbury.
-There is evidence of Roman occupation.
-Much of the history of the village is dominated by Glastonbury Abbey, and a 12th-century causeway from Glastonbury built to transport local Blue Lias stone to it.
+Street is a large village and civil parish in Somerset, England.
+The village stands on a dry spot in the Somerset Levels at the end of the Polden Hills, and lies 2 miles south-west of Glastonbury.
+At the 2021 census, the parish had a population of 12,712.

-The Society of Friends was established there by the mid-17th century.
+There is evidence of Roman occupation in the area.
+Much of the history of the village is influenced by the nearby Glastonbury Abbey.
+In the 12th-century, a causeway was built from Street to the Abbey to transport local Blue Lias stone to it.
+The Society of Friends was established in Street by the mid-17th century.
 One Quaker family, the Clarks, started a business in sheepskin rugs, woollen slippers and, later, boots and shoes.
 This became C&J Clark which still has its headquarters in Street.
 In 1993, redundant factory buildings were converted to form Clarks Village, the first purpose-built factory outlet in the United Kingdom.
 The Shoe Museum provides information about the history of Clarks and footwear manufacture in general.

 The Clark family's former mansion and its estate at the edge of the village are now owned by Millfield School, an independent co-educational boarding school.
 Street is also home to Crispin School and Strode College.

 To the north of Street is the River Brue, which marks the boundary with Glastonbury.
 South of Street are the Walton and Ivythorn Hills and East Polden Grasslands biological Sites of Special Scientific Interest.
 Strode Theatre provides a venue for films, exhibitions and live performances.
 The Anglican Parish Church of The Holy Trinity dates from the 14th century and has been designated by English Heritage as a Grade I listed building.